xnotify - popup a notification on the screen

 That means that each line is composed by an optional set of

-name-value pairs separated by colon (:) followed by tabs, then the title
+name-value pairs separated by colon (:) followed by tabs, then the text of

 lines are ignored.